mkleung-dev/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ## Data Set Summary & Exploration

-### 1. Basic summary of the data set.
+### 1. Dataset Summary.

-The numpy library is used to calculate summary statistics of the traffic signs data set:
+The numpy library is used to calculate the summary statistics of the traffic signs data set.
+The code is located in `Traffic_Sign_Classifier.ipynb Cell [2] - [3]`.

 |Item                          |Description	|
 |:-----------------------------|:----------:|